creativecounsel/clearway-runbook/2 - ground-floor/clearway/partnership-claims.md

 ---

-*Example content — replace with your own approved partner language as agreements change.*

----

 *This page is a structural template, intended for plug-and-play use by any company.
 It is not legal advice and does not reflect the actual legal work product, internal guidance, or analysis of any real company, client, or matter.*